microsoft/powerapps-tools/Apps/release-planner/overview.md

 -   Dates must be not less than today with Planned status

--   Dates must be not greater than today with Shipped status
+-   Dates must be not greater than today with the Shipped status

 -   N/A status locks GA – Release date field